RightToPrivacy/rak_common_for_gateway/README.md

 #### DOWNLOAD LOCATION:  https://mega.nz/file/vJxAABJZ#FpH4gzpy9QEqh3sJAYTz7tIP7aCE8XaC8kBvX2t4ZKc

 *** Interested in The Things Network?
 (After flashing, recommended guide start to finish: https://lupyuen.github.io/articles/gateway?5#install-pinedio-gateway great tutorial for further configuration with pictures!)

-Thank You Lup Yuen Lee!
+Big Thank You to Lup Yuen Lee for the great guide above!

 rootfs will grow root to meet size of your disk, and generate set of fresh ssh, unique for each flashed copy.